 Special guests (from left) Professor John Maynard, Wiradjuri elder Ray Peckham and Bundjalung and Gumbaynggirr elder Joyce Clague MBE

-Bundjalung and Gumbaynggirr elder Joyce Clague MBE and her daughter, Evette Clague.
-National Museum of Australia
+Bundjalung and Gumbaynggirr elder Joyce Clague MBE and her daughter, Evette Clague

-Ngunnawal representative Jude Barlow welcomes guests to country at the exhibition opening.
-National Museum of Australia
+Ngunnawal representative Jude Barlow welcomes guests to Country at the opening

 A Change is Gonna Come focuses on the ongoing struggle for Aboriginal and Torres Strait Islander rights in Australia.
 Lifelong activists Uncle Ray and Aunty Joyce shared memories of their time campaigning for Indigenous rights during the 1960s and years that followed, as well as their thoughts on what the 1967 referendum had – and had not achieved.